linxinshi/EntityRetrievalPAS/README.md

 ## Entity Retrieval in the Knowledge Graph with Hierarchical Entity Type and Content
-update 2018.10.26: will be released with faster indexer and simplified implementation before 2018.11.30 (meeting some deadlines recently quite busy)
+update 2018.10.26: will be released with faster indexer and simplified implementation before 2018.11.30 (I am busy with some deadlines recently...)

 (in progress)

 This repository contains resources developed within the following paper: